ergebnis/php-package-template/.github/CONTRIBUTING.md

 # CONTRIBUTING

-We're using [Travis CI](https://travis-ci.com) as a continuous integration system.
+We are using [Travis CI](https://travis-ci.com) as a continuous integration system.

 For details, see [`.travis.yml`](../.travis.yml).